Gustavohenriquelima/Gustavohenriquelima/README.md

 - 👋 Meu Nome é: @Gustavohenriquelima
 - 👀 Meu E-mail para contato: gustavo.cassiano.lima@escola.pr.gov.br...
 - 👍Estou interressado em aprender a programar...
+- :+1: estou começando a aprender a programa
 <!---
 Gustavohenriquelima/Gustavohenriquelima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.